downloadable Word document of the Center for the Humanities By-laws (as of July 2023)

 - The term will normally be considered to be from July I to June 30, the dates associated with concurrent appointment as a department chair.

-For Project Directors
+For the Directors

 - Directors of major projects funded by the Center who have been elected to serve on the steering committee may not vote on proposals that involve funding the projects they direct.